Zryak/Open-Games/README.md

-# Open-Games
+# Welcome to Open-Games

-This is a collection of unblocked games.
+**This is a websited compiling different types of unblocked games.
+Enjoy!**

 **Name - Link - Type**